scmsal/scmsal/README.md

-- 👋 Hi, I’m Stephanie
+# 👋 Hi, I’m Stephanie

-- 👀 I’m interested in launching my career as a frontend-focused full stack software developer.
-Right now I'm working on additional features for my latest personal project, a gardening web app.
-- 🌱 I have just completed the Professional Certificate in Full Stack Software Development offered by the McCombs School of Business (University of Texas at Austin) in collaboration with Great Learning.
-I'm switching career tracks from language services (interpretation, translation, and editing).
-My coding journey started in the fall of 2022.
+I’m a frontend-focused **Full Stack Software Developer** with a background in language services (interpretation, translation, and editing).
+My coding journey began in Fall 2022, and I recently completed the **Professional Certificate in Full Stack Software Development** from the University of Texas at Austin, McCombs School of Business (in collaboration with Great Learning).

+---

+## 🌱 What I’m Working On
+- Building out additional features for my **gardening web app** (MERN stack)
+- Expanding my skills in frontend frameworks, internationalization (i18n), and accessibility

+---

+## 💡 Interests
+- Web application and API development
+- Creating intuitive, user-friendly and eventually multilingual interfaces
+- Exploring how tech can facilitate access to information and services

+---

+## 🤝 Collaboration
-- 💞️ I’m looking to collaborate on web application and API projects to keep learning in practice and to be helpful while I'm at it.
+I’m open to collaborating on **web applications and API projects** — both to keep sharpening my skills and to contribute where I can be helpful.
-- 📫 You can reach me at scm.salifu@gmail.com.
-- ⚡ Fun fact: I like gardening, knitting, logic problems, music (listening and creating), experimenting, and searching for answers about all sorts of topics.